JackEdTaylor/LexOPSdocs/docs/03-generate-advanced.md

 ## Map Functions as Controls

 Imagine you want to generate a list of stimuli, controlling for a value of similarity to the match null.
 This would be very difficult using the `control_for()` function.
 The problem is that the similarity value would need to be calculated multiple times, relative each word currently being used as a match null.
-The `control_for_map()` function tells LexOPS to calculate a value to use as a control on each iteration of the `generate()` function.
+The `control_for_map()` function tells LexOPS to recalculate the value to use as a control on each iteration of the `generate()` function, relative to a value associated with the string currently selected as a match null.

 ### Orthographic Similarity